How It Works

 The content store

-When you use c4 id, the tool can optionally store file contents in a local content-addressed store — a directory where files are named by their C4 IDs.
+When you use c4, file contents are stored in a local content-addressed store by default — a directory where files are named by their C4 IDs.
 This gives you:

 - Automatic deduplication — identical files are stored once, regardless of how many directories contain them